hpcloud-mon/mon-arch/README.md

 # Introduction

-Jahmon is a comprehensive cloud monitoring solution for OpenStack based clouds.
-It employs node-based agents to report metrics to a RESTful API, where alarms can be created, evaluated and notifications are sent.
+A comprehensive cloud monitoring solution for OpenStack based clouds that employs node-based agents to report metrics to a RESTful API, where alarms can be created, evaluated and notifications are sent.
 Monitoring enables users to understand the operational effectiveness of the services and underlying infrastructure that make up their cloud and provide actionable details when there is a problem.

 * Target Platform: OpenStack based systems and companies that use OpenStack.
 * What: Node agent based metrics collection to a RESTful API.